2024 East–West Line disruption: Investigation

-Both investigations also established that the train had exceeded its prescribed overhaul interval of 500,000 km, having accumulated 690,000 km of service.
-The train was part of the Kawasaki C151 fleet that was to be decommissioned and replaced by the Movia R151 trains, which delivery was delayed due to the COVID-19 pandemic.
-As SMRT was still required to continue regular maintenance for the old trains still in service, SMRT had authorised two extensions to this interval through an internal waiver process.
-LTA was aware of SMRT's practice of extending overhaul intervals, and the operator was not required to notify LTA when such extensions were implemented.
-SMRT based its decisions on the fleet's overall reliability without conducting detailed engineering or risk assessments of the axle box overhaul period, as axle box failures were considered rare.
+Both investigations also established that the train had exceeded its prescribed overhaul interval (Note: The duration before disassembly and reconstruction to restore trains to an "as good as new" condition.) of 500000 km, having accumulated 690000 km of service.
+The train was part of the Kawasaki C151 fleet that was to be decommissioned and replaced by Movia R151 trains, the delivery of which was delayed due to the COVID-19 pandemic.
+Because SMRT was required to continue regular maintenance of old trains still in service, the operator had authorised two extensions to this interval through an internal waiver process.
+The LTA was aware of SMRT's practice of extending overhaul intervals, and the operator was not required to notify the LTA when such extensions were implemented.
+SMRT based its decisions on the fleet's overall reliability without conducting detailed engineering or risk assessments of the axle-box overhaul period because axle-box failures were considered rare.

 The TSIB report noted that while the HABDS flagged the high temperature, the system produced a "Null ID" error that prevented identification of the affected train.
-As the rolling stock controller was not trained to handle the error, the alert was dismissed as a false warning and no subsequent action was taken.
-The TSIB investigation team believed that the train would likely have been withdrawn from service and the derailment averted if the "Null ID" error was not dismissed.
-SMRT eventually rectified the error.
+The rolling-stock controller was not trained to handle the error, so the alert was dismissed as a false warning and no action was taken.
+The TSIB investigation team believed the train would likely have been withdrawn from service and the derailment averted if the "Null ID" error had not been dismissed.

-Post-incident aftermath
+Aftermath

-All Kawasaki C151 trains that had exceeded the 500,000 km mileage since their previous overhaul were withdrawn from service and underwent axle box overhauls before resuming operations.
-The delivery of the new Movia R151 trains was accelerated, with all Kawasaki C151 trains set for decommissioning in the third quarter of 2025.
-The trains were fully decommissioned in September 2025.
-With LTA's consultation, SMRT introduced data analytics to identify emerging abnormalities in axle box temperatures, enabling pre-emptive intervention before any failures.
+All Kawasaki C151 trains that had exceeded 500000 km of service since their previous overhaul were withdrawn from service and underwent axle-box overhauls before resuming operations in October 2024.
+The delivery of the new Movia R151 trains was accelerated, and all Kawasaki C151 trains were scheduled for decommissioning in the third quarter of 2025, and were fully decommissioned in September that year.

+The TSIB also recommended close collaboration in information sharing among stakeholders – authorities, operators and manufacturers – in the rail industry.
+With the LTA's consultation, SMRT introduced data analytics to identify emerging abnormalities in axle-box temperatures, enabling preemptive intervention before any failures.
 The operator also resolved the HABDS system fault and reinforced its standard operating procedures to ensure staff promptly escalate high-temperature alerts to the Operations Control Centre.
-The TSIB also recommended close collaboration in information sharing among the various stakeholders (authorities, operators and manufacturers) in the rail industry.
+In November 2025, the LTA opened a tender for the supply of hot axle-box detection systems that would be installed on trains across existing MRT lines and the upcoming Jurong Region Line.